alfredorevilla/Test1/README.md

- # Find if a number is contained within a sorted 2 dimensional array using Biinary search algorithm
+ # Find if a number is contained within a sorted 2 dimensional array using Binary search algorithm

 ### Pre-requisites
 [NET Core 3.1](https://dotnet.microsoft.com/download/dotnet/3.1)